pmglab/KGGSEE/doc/source/quick_tutorials.rst

       - Specifies the directory of genotypes of reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
     * - ``--eqtl-file``
       - Specifies a fasta-styled file of SNPs' effects on gene expressions.
 Here ``GTEx_v8_gene_BrainBA9.eqtl.txt.gz`` is for gene-level EMIC.
 You can try ``GTEx_v8_transcript_BrainBA9.eqtl.txt.gz`` for a transcript-level EMIC.
+    * - ``--emic-plot-p``
+      - Specifies the p-value threshold for plotting a scatter plot.
     * - ``--beta-col``
       - Specifies the column name of effect sizes in the GWAS file.
     * - ``--beta-type``